In this Article

-Myths and Realities
+Myths and realities of ABA-approval

-Currently, the ABA does not approve any fully online degree programs.
-However, it does recognize the value of online education, and has approved some online courses in ABA-approved paralegal degree programs.
+But currently, the ABA does not approve any 100% online degree program.
+However, it does recognize the value of online education, and has given the “ABA-approved paralegal degree program” stamp to certain online classes within traditional degree programs.

-Support from the Industry
+Support from the legal industry

-Benefits of an ABA-Approved Paralegal Degree
+Benefits of an ABA-approved paralegal degree

 To receive ABA approval for any online paralegal courses, schools must comply with the following requirements: